Han-Sim/blog.hansim.dev/src/pages/posts/0033-NodeJS-Asynchronous.md

   - more consistent codebase is possible because we use JavaScript in client-side and back-end. i.e. same naming conventions, same best practices
 - Large eco system including open-source libraries

-## again, Node.js is a `runtime environment`
+## again, Node.js is a runtime environment

-Every browser includes its own JS engine such as `v8` engine in Chrome browser.
+Every browser includes its own JS engine such as v8 engine in Chrome browser.
 This is why sometimes same code behaves differently on other browser.

-**Browser provides `runtime environment` to JS code. i.e. `window`, `document` object.
+**Browser provides runtime environment to JS code. i.e. window, document object.
 These objects allow us to work with an environment in which our codes are running.**

-**Node.js took `v8` engine from Chrome browser, and put it into C++ program instead of a browser.
-That is `Node.js`.
-So it works similar with browsers, but it provides certain runtime environment for the JS code.** For example, instead of `window`, `Node.js` provides `global` object.
-It gives many useful environment (`module`s) such as `os`, `fs`, `http`, and so on.
+**Node.js took v8 engine from Chrome browser, and put it into C++ program instead of a browser.
+That is Node.js.
+So it works similar with browsers, but it provides certain runtime environment for the JS code.** For example, instead of window, Node.js provides global object.
+It gives many useful environment (modules) such as `os`, `fs`, `http`, and so on.

 ## Asynchronous JavaScript and Node.js

-`Node.js` is highly scalable thanks to the `Asynchronous` nature of JavaScript; a single thread can work on multiple requests, instead of finishing first request and after moving on to the second request.
+Node.js is highly scalable thanks to the Asynchronous nature of JavaScript; a single thread can work on multiple requests, instead of finishing first request and after moving on to the second request.

-### Problem of `Blocking` or `Synchronous` architecture
+### Problem of Blocking or Synchronous architecture

 i.e. ASP.NET, Ruby on Rails, etc.